The explanation of different types of wrapper classes in Java

 short | Short |

-Wrapper classes in Java are used to encapsulate primitive data types and convert them into objects.
-They provide a way to treat primitive types as objects, enabling them to be used in scenarios that require objects, such as collections, generics, and methods that expect objects as arguments.
+Wrapper classes in Java are what we use to encapsulate primitive data types and convert them into objects.
+They provide a way for you to treat primitive types as objects, enabling them to be used in scenarios that require objects, such as collections, generics, and methods that expect objects as arguments.

 By using wrapper classes, we can use primitives wherever objects are required and take advantage of the additional functionality provided by the wrapper classes.